Buddhist Psychology Training: Integrating Mindfulness, Science, and Clinical Practice

 Your participation in this training is important.
 The cohesion of the group is an important aspect of this training, so participation serves both your own development as well as the group.
 We ask that you commit to the dates and to participate wholeheartedly.

-For participants not wishing to receive CE credits: Attendance at both two-day retreats (January and May) is mandatory.
+For participants not wishing to receive CE credits: Attendance at the January retreat is mandatory.
 We expect that all participants will also attend each monthly daylong, however, we understand that sometimes there are unavoidable emergencies.
 If a participant must miss one of the daylongs, they will need to watch the Zoom recording prior to the next retreat.

 For participants wishing to receive CE credits: In order to receive Continuing Education Credits, participants must attend all sessions live, on time, and in full.
 Your attendance is tracked carefully to grant your CE credits.
 Board regulations prohibit partial credit for partial attendance, therefore, incomplete attendance nullifies CE credit eligibility.
 No exceptions.
 More information on Continuing Education (CE) credits below.